datagus/ai_sdg_review/README.md

    - Alternatively, you can consult the `EER_diagram.mwb` file in MySQL Workbench to understand the schema.

 3. **Excel Files**
+   - The Excel files are structured to mimic a relational database, with shared **ID fields** establishing relationships between tables.
-   - All Excel files are located in `excel_tables`.
+   - All Excel files of the database are located in the `excel_tables` folder (within the `database` directory).
-   - You can open them in any modern spreadsheet application for further inspection or analysis.
+   - These files can be opened in any modern spreadsheet application for inspection, analysis, or integration with tools like Power BI or Tableau.
+   - The `master_table_copy.xlsx` serves as a central table, while additional tables in the `individual_tables` folder provide related data linked by these common IDs.
+However, for better data practice, it is recommended to use the individual tables.

 4. **Python Scripts**
    - The `python` folder contains scripts for:
      - **`pdf_extraction.py`**: Extract text from PDFs.
      - **`pushing_to_sql.ipynb`**: Insert data from local files into the SQL database.
      - **`from_sql.ipynb`**: Pull data from the SQL database into Python or Excel.
-   - Update `config.json` with your database credentials (host, user, password) before running.
+   - To run the scrips it is necessary to have the SQL database credentials (host, user, password) before running.

-5. **R Scripts**
+5. **Word Analysis**
-   - The `R-files/word_analysis` folder holds scripts for advanced word analysis.
+   - The `word_analysis` folder holds R scripts for multivariate statistical word analysis.
-   - **Detrended Correspondence Analysis** is performed here using relevant R packages (e.g., `vegan`).
-   - The `text_files` folder may contain intermediate outputs or text data used in analyses.
+   - **R-Scripts** contains the code that imports the text files from the folder text_files and performs a detrented correspondance analysis plus a abundance species analysis of the nouns.
+   - The `text_files` folder contains the individual scientific papers for the review but only the nouns and in .txt format.

 6. **Tableau Visualization**
-   - The `tableau/analysis.twbx` file can be opened in Tableau Desktop (2022.x or above).
+   - The `tableau/analysis.twbx` file can be opened in Tableau Desktop (2024.3 or earlier versions).
-   - Once opened, you may need to configure the data source connection to your local SQL database.
+   - Once opened, you may need to configure the data source connection to your local SQL database, or you can import manuall the individual excel_tables

 7. **Images**
    - The `images` folder includes vector images referenced in the article.

 ---

-## 5. Contact & Additional Information
+## 5. Additional Information

 - For questions regarding specific scripts, please see code-level comments.
 - If you need guidance on replicating the environment or re-running any steps, please refer to the instructions inside each script and the relevant sections of this README.

-**Thank you** for reviewing this repository and for your interest in our systematic literature review!